ovotech/genesys-web-messaging-tester/packages/genesys-web-messaging-tester-cli/README.md

 This tool automatically tests [Genesys' Web Messenger](https://help.mypurecloud.com/articles/web-messaging-overview/) flows against scenarios in a YAML file.
 This makes testing:

+* **Fast** - spot problems with your flow sooner than manually testing
-* Repeatable - scenarios in test scripts ([example below](#quick-start)) are run exactly as defined.
+* **Repeatable** - scenarios in test scripts ([example below](#quick-start)) are run exactly as defined.
 Any response that deviates is flagged
-* Fast - spot problems with your flow sooner than manually testing
-* Automatic - Being a CLI tool means it can be integrated into your CI/CD pipeline, or run on a scheduled basis e.g. if you wanted to monitor production
-* Customer focused - Scenarios can be created prior to development.
+* **Customer focused** - scenarios can be created prior to development.
 Flows are then tested to ensure they handle scenarios.
+* **Automatic** - being a CLI tool means it can be integrated into your CI/CD pipeline, or run on a scheduled basis e.g. if you wanted to monitor production

 ![Demo of tool executing two scenarios that pass](docs/demo.gif)